lpil/lpil/docs/_posts/2023-01-11-using-gleam-js-with-elixir-phoenix.md

-I was talking to [Josh](https://github.com/joshprice) over at [Alembic](https://alembic.com.au/) and he mentioned that he was interested in taking advantage of Gleam's compile-to-JavaScript capability and using it as the front end for an Elixir Phoenix app.
+I was talking to [Josh](https://github.com/joshprice) over at [Alembic](https://alembic.com.au/) and he mentioned that he was interested in taking advantage of Gleam's compile-to-JavaScript capability and using it to make a front end for an Elixir Phoenix app.
 What a great idea!

 I'm going to show you how to set these two up together, so you can try it too. :)